snehsuresh/facial-emotion-to-audio-conversion-system/README.md

  ## Dependencies

  - OpenCV
- - gTTS
+ - Inference SDK
  - pygame
- - other libraries listed in `requirements.txt`
+ - Other libraries listed in `requirements.txt`

 ## Troubleshooting

  - Ensure your camera is properly connected and accessible.
  - Make sure all dependencies are installed correctly.
  - Check for any error messages and refer to the respective library documentation for troubleshooting.

+ ## To Do
+ - Incremental learning and fine-tuning the model by allowing users to label and train model.

  ## Contributing